neuropoly/intranet.neuro.polymtl.ca/_sources/data/dataset-curation.md

 `"Date"` is optional.
 We include it when running the manual correction via the [manual correction](https://github.com/spinalcordtoolbox/manual-correction) python script.
 ```

-If you have multiple derivatives, you can create a folder for each of them and then follow the same logic as above.
+If you are running multiple processing based on the same `raw` data, you must create a folder for each of them and then follow the same logic as above.
 For example:

 ```
 ...